fozy81/opendatascot/README.md

 ## Search

 Search all available datasets by using the `ods_search()` function.
-Additionally, use the `search` argument to filter datasets by title.
+Additionally, use the `search` argument to query datasets by title.

 ``` r
 library(opendatascotland)